ankilab/MasterThesis_OfSpinesAndDendrites/README.md

 # Master Thesis: Of Spines And Dendrites

-All code used to produce the results and plots in my Master's thesis.
+All code used to produce the results and plots in my Master's thesis (@johbros).

 **Docs.** This folder contains the files for generating a Sphinx (https://www.sphinx-doc.org/en/master/) documentation for the repository.